ThePrimeagen/fem-algos/OUTLINE.md

 * Time and Space complexity
 - light introduction.
 - big O notation.
+ * we mostly talk about worst case scenarios
 - explain constant, logn, n, nlogn, n^2, k^n, !n
 * Recursion
 - perhaps one of the hardest hurdles in all programming to get over.